dmx-systems/dmx-documentation/docs/user.rst

 * **If the author you enter does not yet exist in the database, DMX creates a new person and directly adds the custom association "Author" between this person and the publication.**

 .. image:: _static/custom-association-instance.png

+When you now search for a publication, the person (the author) cannot be found in the "Related" tab, but in the "Info" tab as it is a direct child topic of the publication.

 .. note:: **When to use Custom Association Types?**